 The Council is responsible for the administration of a number of trust funds on behalf of their specified trustees.
 These funds do not represent assets of the Council and are therefore not included in the Council's Balance Sheet.

-At 31 March 2012 the Council was responsible for 19 of these Trust Funds, the balances of which are shown below.
+At 31 March 2013 the Council was responsible for 12 of these Trust Funds, the balances of which are shown in the tables below.